kcexn/openai-backend/README.md

 # OpenAI Backend

-A simple Node.js and Fastify backend for interacting with the OpenAI API, featuring session management and OpenAPI documentation.
+A simple Node.js and Fastify backend for interacting with the OpenAI API, featuring chat history and OpenAPI documentation.

 ## Prerequisites